NovoNordisk-OpenSource/public__openstudybuilder__proj-description/README.md

 ![OpenStudyBuilder Tool Logo](./img/studyBuilderLogo.png)

 The OpenStudyBuilder is an open-source project for clinical study evaluations.
 This tool is a new approach for working with studies that once fully implemented will drive end-to-end consistency and more efficient processes - all the way from protocol development and CRF design - to creation of datasets, analysis, reporting, submission to health authorities and public disclosure of study information.
+Please checkout the **[documentation portal](https://novo-nordisk.gitlab.io/nn-public/openstudybuilder/project-description/)** for further details and events.

 ## Overview